theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

 An integrator is a electronic circuit that performs the mathematical operation of [*Integration*](https://en.wikipedia.org/wiki/Integral).
 This is a fancy word from calculus but don't be afraid- it's actually pretty straightforward in practice.

-The purpose of an integrator is to produce an output signal that changes (increase or decreases) at a rate corresponds to the magnitude and duration of the input signal.
+The purpose of an integrator is to produce an output signal that changes (increase or decreases) at a rate that corresponds to the magnitude and duration of the input signal.
 In this case the input and output signals are both voltage.
 If you apply a **constant** voltage to an integrator, it will create a consistent increase or decrease in the output voltage over time (a *ramp*):

 ![An ideal integrator](../static/juno/integrator-ramp.png)